amit-devs/Amit_ML_Practicals/README.md

-These are all my ML Practials.
+These are all the ML practicals I completed in college.